0xadada/0xadada.github.io/about.md

 metaImage: /static/images/meta/apple-touch-icon.png
 ---

-Backpacker, Web developer & open web enthusiast, privacy and encryption advocate.
+Software engineer, open web enthusiast, essayist, privacy and encryption advocate.
+Idealist.
 Recovering techno-utopian.
-Idealist.

-0xADADA is a software developer working for AI and web related startups in Boston; graduated from Northeastern University with degrees in Computer Science and Cognitive Psychology.
+0xADADA is working on open source and web related companies in the Boston area; graduated from Northeastern University with degrees in Computer Science and Cognitive Psychology.